Overview:

 About 35 miles outside of Detroit, the Washington Township project joins a growing number of data centers under consideration in the metro area.

-On Thursday, the Washington Township Planning Commission held a public hearing to gather community input on the real estate company’s proposal, which requests that the land be rezoned for the township’s Industrial Research Technology category.
+The Washington Township Planning Commission held the public hearing to gather community input on the real estate company’s request that the land be rezoned for the township’s Industrial Research Technology category.

 The proposed location is on the south side of 32 Mile Road, between M-53 and Powell Road.